 Students yesterday appealed to local authorities to disregard the recent scenes of nudism at Keele University in Staffordshire and to accept that Keele was not ‘run like a nudist colony’.
 It follows threats from two councils to withhold grants from Keele because they are dissatisfied with disciplinary measures on campus.

-Extract from the Birmingham Post, 27th June 1970
+Extract from the Sheffield Morning Telegraph, 27 June 1970

 Photographs of the incident graced the front of the "News of the World" - with naked flesh exposed gratuitiously for the information of the discerning public.
 The headline said it all: "How they keep cool at Keele".
 Apocryphal legend suggests that recruitment of students to attend Keele the following year saw its greatest ever surge.

 "My take on the myth was given to me by the late Professor Donald Thompson in 1978.
 We were discussing the fact that no doubt on hot days, probably mostly in the many secluded parts of Keele campus some people would sunbathe naked.
-On 'the day' he was the acting Vice Chancellor when a group of students staged a naked protest of some description on the old roundabout near the Student Union and shop.
-Whilst deliberated about the pros and cons of action Taking action being potentially provocative, over the top or martyr creating and doing nothing seeming weak), the Keele school children came out of school and some of them congregated near the site (sight) and started cycling round them pointing and tittering.
+On the day he was the acting Vice-Chancellor when a group of students staged a naked protest of some description on the old roundabout near the Student Union and shop.
+Whilst deliberating about the pros and cons of action Taking action being potentially provocative, over the top or martyr creating and doing nothing seeming weak), the Keele school children came out of school and some of them congregated near the site (sight) and started cycling round them pointing and tittering.
 At which point the radical protestors lost their courage and retreated to find their clothes.
 Problem solved.
 It bears no resemblance to any of the other stories reported but I believe the great Prof Thompson."
-Peter Stanway (1978)